MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 The AI Builder activity section is helpful for makers who want to get monitoring on their AI models usage.
 It's also helpful for environment admins who want to monitor all activity in an environment.

+> [!NOTE]
+>
-The monitoring data is stored in the **AI Event** table in your Microsoft Dataverse.
+>- The monitoring data is stored in the **AI Event** table in your Microsoft Dataverse.
 It persists in the table even if the model/flow/app are deleted.
+>
-The **AI Event** Dataverse table contains input of the AI model predict actions for text scenarios only.
+>- The **AI Event** Dataverse table contains input of the AI model predict actions for text scenarios only.

 The data you can display depends on your role.